brndnhrbrt/image_steganography/README.md

 # Image Steganography

-Hide messages in plain sight with steganography.
+### Hide messages in plain sight with steganography.

+This python script manipulates pixel color values to hide any ascii message 'inside' an image.
+To decode the message the decoder will need the original image as a key and the encoded image to reveal the message.

 Requires Python 2.7 and the pillow library